 - 1. RECOGNISE key indicators which cause concern - 2.
-Make an initial RECORD of the information, either on CPOMS, a form or a piece of paper - 3.
+Make an initial RECORD of the information on CPOMS - 3.
 REPORT it to the DSL immediately - 4.
 The DSL will consider if there is a requirement for immediate medical intervention - 5.
-Sign and data an accurate record as soon as possible within 24 hours of the occurrence - 6.
 In the absence of the DSL or their Deputy, be prepared to REFER directly to Children's Social Care (and the police if appropriate) if there is the potential for immediate significant harm